floraham/redlining-ESJ-analysis/README.md

     |   biodiversity data: gbif-birds-LA/gbif-birds-LA.shp
 ```
 ## **Note:**
 The data associated with this analysis is too large to include in the GitHub repo.
 Instead, download data from [here](https://drive.google.com/file/d/1lcazRbNSmP8Vj9sH1AIJcO4D1d_ulJij/view?usp=share_link).
-Unzip the folder and all the contents and store in your directory as follows.
+Unzip the folder and all the contents and store in a directory with the structure as outlined above.
 Don't include data (make sure that the .gitignore includes /data)